 These are symptoms that may develop later in the course of the disease when some of the above symptoms become permanent.
-They may include: contractures, urine infections, osteoporosis (thinning of bones), muscle wasting and reduced mobility.
+They may include contractures, urine infections, 'thinning' of the bones (osteoporosis), muscle wasting and reduced mobility.

 Therefore, a firm diagnosis of MS is often not made until two or more relapses have occurred.
 So, you may have months, or years, of uncertainty if you have an episode of symptoms, and the diagnosis is not clear.